denistsoi/socialapp/docs/notes.md

 1. Given the public API: `https://jsonplaceholder.typicode.com`
 2. Write a UI using React Native
 3. Native modules(Java/Kotlin/Objective-C/Swoft) integration
-4. Put the code into a GitHub repository and provide us with start the application
+4. Put the code into a GitHub repository and provide us with how to start the application
 5. Please, provide your submission as quickly as possible.

 ---